-Report loan sharks - contact the Illegal Money Lending Team by phone on 0300 555 2222 (24-hour confidential line), or online at www.stoploansharks.co.uk.
+Report Ioan sharks - contact the Illegal Money Lending Team by phone on 0300 555 2222 (24-hour confidential line), or online at www.stoploansharks.co.uk.
+The National Illegal Money Lending Team has a dedicated officer working in the area who can support residents affected by Ioan shark debt.
+For more information about the support available, contact Natalie Barker by e-mail: natalie.barker@birmingham.gov.uk or phone: 07557 203 149.